dlt-hub/bigquery-motherduck/bigquery_duckdb/README.md

 `dlt` has an existing [Google Analytics 4 pipeline](https://dlthub.com/docs/dlt-ecosystem/verified-sources/google_analytics) that can load data directly from GA4.

-In this demo, however, I will load GA4 data from BigQuery instead by writing a a BigQuery pipeline from scratch.
+In this demo, however, I will load GA4 data from BigQuery instead by writing a BigQuery pipeline from scratch.

 **Pre-requisites:**
 1. GCP service account with Google Analytics and BigQuery enabled